plabayo/learn-rust-101/README.md

 ### [Alternative or Companion resources](#alternative-or-companion-resources)

 [Welcome to Comprehensive Rust 🦀 - Comprehensive Rust 🦀](https://google.github.io/comprehensive-rust/): a small bootcamp course by Google focussed on Android Engineers.
 Most of it is however applicable to anyone coming to Rust from another language and could be a great alternative or companion for some of the resources above.

+[The "Effective Rust" book](https://www.lurklurk.org/effective-rust/) is an excellent book that might just as well be official Rust material, and recommended for all Rust learners.
+So once you think you understand the content of "the Rust book" and the like, you probably want to start reading "Effective Rust", you won't regret it.

 ## [2.
 Learn more Rust](#2-learn-more-rust)